 Despite this causing the cost to go up, in general, the hourly rate for testing services should still be roughly the same.
 Beyond medical, other industries that may see the increased cost for effort would be financial, gambling, GovTech, and smart device manufacturers.
 These industries tend to be more regulated or produce more complex applications that interface with additional external services, like API endpoints.

 How Can Mobile App Penetration Testing Costs Be Reduced?

-One of the biggest ways to reduce the penetration testing cost is to design the application for the use case.
+One of the biggest ways to get a cheaper penetration test for your mobile app is to design the application for the right use cases.
 Just because the application could do something does not mean it should do that action.

 This means that not all web application or desktop application functions need to be ported over to the mobile application.
 Focus on what the user would need to do, and implement those features to shrink the attack surface for the mobile application.
 This will directly lower the complexity and cost of the mobile application penetration test.

 Another way to lower the penetration testing cost is to reuse API methods, where applicable.
 Do not assume that those API methods will not be tested.
 It is assumed that the methods would be tested, as part of a web application penetration test.
 Since the method would be tested and vetted, it will not need to be tested as part of the mobile application pen test.
 If the organization is already reusing the API endpoints and has conducted a web application penetration test against the endpoints, then inform the consultancy and have the scope limited for testing mobile apps.